Skip navigation

 You can use over-the-counter pain medicine if you can't see your dentist or primary health care provider right away.

 Your dentist will first diagnose the source of the pain and recommend treatment.
-You may be prescribed antibiotics, pain medicines, or other drugs.
+You may be prescribed antibiotics, pain medicines, or other medicines.

 Use good oral hygiene to prevent tooth decay.
 A low-sugar diet is recommended along with regular flossing, brushing with fluoride toothpaste, and regular professional cleaning.
 Sealants and fluoride applications by the dentist are important for preventing tooth decay.
 Also, tell your dentist if you think you might grind your teeth.